Digital employees and AGENT integration

 2. Retrieve the skill contract

-When a digital employee or AGENT needs the governed business instructions, read or save the skill markdown:
+When a digital employee or AGENT needs the governed business instructions, fetch the skill markdown directly, or save it locally when a file is needed:

 This is the most direct way to bring a governed business skill into another runtime.
 The markdown can be used as:

-If the downstream system needs a file artifact instead of inline markdown, download the bound skill file or the entire project bundle:
+If the downstream system needs a file artifact instead of inline markdown, save through fetch_skill:

 4. Run the governed workflow